Considerations when choosing a gateway integration

 There is no right or wrong answer, but understanding the nature of the developer interface is also an important consideration in choosing a gateway.

 Another factor in selecting a gateway is performance.
 Gateways often pass payment data through multiple providers, and each additional “hop” introduces latency and increases opportunities for errors or outages.
-Payment approval times can range from sub-second response times to several seconds or even tens of seconds depending on the gateway directly aﬀecting the user experience.
+Payment approval times can range from sub-second response times to several seconds or even tens-of-seconds depending on the gateway; these delays directly aﬀect the user experience.

 Generally, the closer the gateway is to a payment processor, the better the performance and reliability.